-- ➤ The maximum number of points available in this category is 15 i.e. 5 points in each section. - You must demonstrate how you check products to identify those containing palm oil from unsustainable sources and avoid them being ordered and supplied. - We can provide you with a palm oil declaration form to pass to your suppliers which they can use to declare their products contain only either palm oil verified to POIG or another sustainability scheme. - " Use your purchasing records, menus and invoices/delivery notes to demonstrate that you meet this standard throughout the year. - " Develop a purchasing list for staff placing orders to use so they choose products which contain palm oil that meets these standards. - Train staff to check the sustainability status of products containing palm oil when they are delivered. - " Have a system in place for adding new products to your order sheets, which checks the type of oil used in a product. - " If replacing palm oil with another oil it's preferable to use one that is grown in Europe.
-"Only the replacement of palm oil with rapeseed and sunflower oil produced in Europe would lower the pressure on biodiversity." p.11, WWF
+- " The maximum number of points available in this category is 15 i.e. 5 points in each section. - " You must demonstrate how you check products to identify those containing palm oil from unsustainable sources and avoid them being ordered and supplied. - " We can provide you with a palm oil declaration form to pass to your suppliers which they can use to declare their products contain only either palm oil verified to POIG or another sustainability scheme. - " Use your purchasing records, menus and invoices/delivery notes to demonstrate that you meet this standard throughout the year. - " Develop a purchasing list for staff placing orders to use so they choose products which contain palm oil that meets these standards. - Train staff to check the sustainability status of products containing palm oil when they are delivered. - Have a system in place for adding new products to your order sheets, which checks the " type of oil used in a product. - " If replacing palm oil with another oil, sunflower or rapeseed oil grown in Europe have been found to be the most environmentally sustainable options.ii